Tata Elxsi, IISc to steer cybersecurity solution for vehicles

 “A modern car easily has upwards of 3,000 chips sensing and controlling the car’s operation.
 The design complexity associated with enabling safe in-vehicle networking is enormous,” Prof Rajesh Sundaresan, Dean of the Division of Electrical, Electronics and Computer Sciences, IISc, said.

-Researchers in IISc have been working separately on developing automotive vehicle technologies and network security, smart grids, and other critical systems.
+Researchers in IISc have also been working separately on developing automotive vehicle technologies and on network security, smart grids, and other critical systems.

 Prof G Rangarajan, Director, IISc, said in today’s digital and interconnected world, cybersecurity threats are growing in pace with technological advances.
 “At IISc, we are always keen on academia-industry partnerships that can help address such challenges,” he said.